 Here’s even more advice on getting the salary you deserve.

-Here’s a link to get started with your search for focus groups.
+If you’re located outside the DC area, here’s a link to get started with your search for focus groups.
 Of course, you can also search for the terms “Focus Group + [Your City]” to find more options.

 Where you live may be your single largest asset.
 Meaning, your home or apartment could hold the key to bringing in extra income fast.